 You may remember the Easter cutting board I made several weeks ago.
 I used a free cutting board that Sweet Shark received from a client for Christmas.

-There were three cutting boards in the gift box.
+There were two cutting boards in the gift box.
 I had used one, but I wanted to use another for a spring home decor project.

 For this spring DIY project, I chose this stencil design.

 After removing the stencil from the paper backing, you will adhere the tri~mesh stencil to your surface.
-The back of the stencil is adhesive so it will stay where you want it and no bleed through.
+The back of the stencil is adhesive so it will stay where you want it and the ChalkArt paint will not bleed through.

 Since the leaf part of the design was a little too big for the cutting board, I decided to focus just on the words.
 It’s easy to tape off any design that you don’t want with painters’ tape.